We may not be able to see it, but air pollution is a real issue that is having serious, long-term effects on our health.

 Apart from our greener public transport, we’re also leading the way in the uptake of Ultra-Low Emission Vehicles (ULEVs) through our Go Ultra Low scheme, which includes:

 - £2.1m investment in more than 230 chargepoints across Nottingham, Nottinghamshire and Derby

 - Converting at least 20 per cent of our own fleet to ULEVs by 2020 (We’re currently on target for 28 per cent)

 - Helping local businesses to reduce their emissions, with grants of up to £25,000 and advice through our Workplace Travel Service

 - Supporting taxi and private hire drivers and operators to make the switch to electric vehicles, through funding and a new Taxi Strategy.
 The strategy requires every vehicle to be at least Euro 6 standard by 2020, and ULEV by 2025

 We’ve expanded the city’s two Air Quality Management Areas to cover the whole city, giving us more power to take action.
 From autumn 2019, we’ll be able to issue notices for engine idling, particularly outside schools.
 Due to their height, young children are more vulnerable to air pollution when walking along busy roads.

 Councillors are also seeking to revise the city centre Clear Zone – which restricts access to vehicles – to include emissions criteria, making sure only low emission buses, taxis and HGVs have access.

-There’s a limit to what we can do, but Cllr Sally Longford, Portfolio Holder for Energy and Environment, is calling on the government to do their bit too.
+There’s a limit to what we can do, but Cllr Sally Longford, Portfolio Holder for Energy and Environment, is calling on the government to do its bit too.
 For example, by setting up a national framework that makes it easier to improve air quality, and electrifying the Midland Mainline so there are less diesel trains coming into the city.